 Amazon has a historical use of customer reviews to drive product sales with real testimonials and customer reviews.

-Watches use celebrities and cars like Range Rover Evoque come with particular input from Victoria Beckham.
+Cars like Range Rover Evoque come with particular input from Victoria Beckham.

 You see where we are getting with this?